Jalen Guyton: Los Angeles Chargers

 Guyton was signed by the Los Angeles Chargers to their practice squad on October 23, 2019.
 The Chargers promoted Guyton to the active roster on November 30, 2019.

 Guyton caught a 16-yard pass from Tyrod Taylor for his first career reception in the 2020 season opener against the Cincinnati Bengals In Week 2, against the Kansas City Chiefs, he scored his first professional touchdown on a 14-yard reception from Justin Herbert in the 23–20 overtime loss.

 In Week 4 against the Tampa Bay Buccaneers, Guyton recorded one reception for a 72-yard receiving touchdown during the 38–31 loss.
 In Week 7, against the Jacksonville Jaguars, he had a 70-yard receiving touchdown in the 39–29 victory.
 Guyton played in all 16 of the Chargers' games in 2020, catching 28 passes for 511 yards and three touchdowns.

-The following season, on December 5, 2021, Guyton caught four passes for 90 yards and a touchdown in a 41-22 win over the Cincinnati Bengals.
+The following season, on December 5, 2021, Guyton caught four passes for 90 yards and a touchdown in a 41–22 win over the Cincinnati Bengals.
 On the year, Guyton finished third on the Chargers in receiving yards, at 448 total.

 In Week 3 of the 2022 season, Guyton suffered a torn ACL and was placed on season-ending injured reserve on September 27, 2022.

+On April 17, 2023, Guyton re-signed with the Chargers.
+He was placed on the reserve/physically unable to perform list on August 29, 2023.
+He was activated on November 5.

+Las Vegas Raiders

+On May 6, 2024, Guyton signed with the Las Vegas Raiders.
+He was released on August 27, and re-signed to the practice squad.
+On November 18, he was cut from the team.